License GuideSOC 53-5021

 Read more

-Operating a water vessel as a captain without an active license violates state law.
-Penalties typically include civil fines and forfeiture of any income earned while unlicensed.
-Repeat offenders may face criminal charges in some states, potentially including short jail sentences.
-The specific penalties vary by state and the circumstances of the violation.
+Operating a water vessel as captain without an active license violates state law nationwide.
+Penalties typically include civil fines and loss of any income earned while unlicensed.
+Some states impose criminal sentences for repeat violations.
+The specific fines and consequences vary by state and offense history.

 Career Outlook